The Van der Pol oscillator

 plot!( data["x2"].time, data["x2"].value, label="x2" )

-In this regime, the system equation is reduced to the equation of an ordinary harmonic oscillator:
+In this mode, the equation of the system is reduced to the equation of a conventional harmonic oscillator.:

-Let's set the $\mu$ coefficient to zero and run the model.
+Let's set the coefficient set to zero and run the model.

 engee.set_param!( "van_der_pol_oscillator/Mu", "Gain"=>0 )